-Strong teeth are a blessing, and you can keep your teeth healthy and strong with a little extra care.
-There are many home remedies to keep your teeth in good shape.
+Strong teeth are a blessing, and you can keep your teeth and gums healthy with a little extra care.
+If you’re wondering how to make teeth stronger, this article is for you.
+Many home remedies can help you keep your teeth in good shape all year round.
 What are they?
-Let’s find out in this article.
+Let’s find out.

 You can enjoy delicious foods as long as you have healthy teeth, but today’s fast-paced life and unhealthy food choices can prematurely weaken your teeth.

 Here are some secrets (home remedies) that can keep your teeth in good shape.
 Most of the tips you are about to discover are simple and fundamental truths about oral hygiene.

 1. Namak Ka Formula (The Magic Formula for Stronger Teeth)

 This formula is a combination of mustard oil and salt which is an effective home-remedy for swollen gums and toothaches since ages.
 Here is the list of the things you need: